 Blake: Great insight.
 Again, we thank Bill Davis for informing us about the smart manufacturing industry and its effect on parts manufacturing.
 We look forward to the next and final podcast in this series when we discuss how to make your factory smarter.

 This concludes the seventh blog in a series on smart manufacturing and the trends affecting the industry.
-Our final blog will continue to spotlight the last excerpt from the transcribed conversation of the original podcast.
+Our final blog will continue to spotlight the last excerpt from the transcribed conversation of the original podcast, providing solutions for where today meets tomorrow.

 About our expert: